samidarko/VideoTuna/README.md

 ## What we have
 ### Features
-1. Inference state-of-the-art models.
+1. All in one framework: Inference and finetune state-of-the-art T2V models.
-2. Pretraining.
+2. T2V Pretraining.
-1. Domain-specific finetuning: human, cartoon, robotics, autonomous driving, etc.
+1. Domain-specific finetuning.
-1. Concept-specific finetuning: character, style, etc.
-1. Human preference alignment post-training: RLFH, DPO.
+1. Human preference alignment/Post-training: RLFH, DPO.
 1. Post-processing: enhancement.
-- diffusion
-    - eps prediction
-    - x0 prediction
-    - v prediction
-    - [ ] flow models

 ### Models

 |T2V-Models|Resolution|Checkpoints|